MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/install-the-driver-and-sample-app.md

 Start by installing Microsoft Visual Studio 2013 (Professional or Ultimate) and applying any required service packs or updates.

-The sample implementation consists of an Microsoft Internet Information Services (IIS) web service implemented in ASP.NET with a http handler that responds to the WS-Print protocol requests.
+The sample implementation consists of a Microsoft Internet Information Services (IIS) web service implemented in ASP.NET with a http handler that responds to the WS-Print protocol requests.

 Directed discovery can operate with the web service running as it works off the http protocol without UDP discovery.